hampel/job-runner-xenforo/README.md

 Requirements
 ------------

-This addon requires PHP 5.4 or higher and only works on XenForo 2.0.x
+This addon requires PHP 5.4 or higher and has been tested on XenForo 2.0.x and 2.1.x

 Installation
 ------------